Recommendations

 What happens after the rapture — to the people left behind.

 ~94% RT.
-Small audience on HBO but near-universal critical adoration.
+Small audience on HBO but critics absolutely loved it.
 Frequently cited as one of the best shows of the 2010s.

 Severance